viivi-uhari/vjp-final-project/README.md

 # Hostile Architecture - Website

-A website about hostile architecture that is created for Aalto University's course <em>CS-C1180 - Verkkojulkaisemisen perusteet</em> as the course's final project.
+A website about hostile architecture that has been created as a part of a course at Aalto University's.

 ## Running the Program - Client